perceptimagery/sprie-widget-docs/content/docs/Embed/index.md

 1. Check apikey (check in network tab > authentication)
 2. check sku / barcode
+3. Try in in-cognito tab

 ### Loader is throughout the whole page
- add css to the `sprie-embed-element` class
+ __FIXED:__ this is fixed in the version 0.1.1001.
+The answer below is kept for historical use add css to the `sprie-embed-element` class
  ```CSS
     .sprie-embed-element{